alwinwoo/alwinwoo.github.io/pages/learning.md

 3. There is one thing that you’re better at than other people: being you.
 4. If you want to compare, compare yourself against who you were yesterday.

-As such, given the lack of time, there have been areas of my life that I have decided to stop actively pursuing.
+As such given the lack of time, these are the areas that I have decided to stop actively pursuing:

-## Former Ikigai Areas

 1. Music
 2. Photography

+## Areas Explored that are NOT my Ikigai

+> "Deciding what not to do is as important as deciding what to do.
+That’s true for companies, and it’s true for products." - Steve Jobs

+In my opinion, that's true for people too.

+Sometimes you have to experiment a little to figure out which paths not to take, but knowing when to stop is an important quality to have.

+Having tried some of the activities below, I have found that they neither give me joy nor reveal any hidden talent in me:

+1. Artwork - Drawing / Illustration / Sketching / Pottery etc.
+2. Dancing
+3. Singing
+4. Sports

 # References